bitwarden/help/_articles/getting-started/how-to-change-your-master-password.md

 5. Click **Change Password**
    - Note that you will be logged out after changing your password.
 6. Log back in to confirm that your new password is working
+7. Log out and back in any other bitwarden applications that you are using.
+   - You will eventually be logged out automatically.